baindlapranayraj/SolTransferConfidential/README.md

 This project demonstrates how to use Solana's SPL Token 2022 program with the Confidential Transfer extension, enabling private token transfers using zero-knowledge proofs.
 The code is written in Rust and uses the Solana and SPL Token client libraries.

+# What is Confidential Tokens
+Confidential tokens on Solana are special tokens that allow you to transfer amounts privately.
+While the token account addresses are public, the actual token balances and transfer amounts are hidden using encryption and cryptography.
+Only you (and optionally an **auditor**) know your balance, but you can still send and receive tokens securely and privately.

+# What is ZK Proofs ?
+Zero-knowledge proofs are cryptographic tools that let you prove something is true without revealing the underlying secret.
+In confidential token transfers, they let you prove the transfer is valid without revealing the amount or sensitive account details.

+## ElGamal Encryption in Confidential Transfers
+ElGamal encryption is a public-key cryptography system used in Solana's confidential token transfers to keep token amounts private.
+Each confidential token account generates its own ElGamal keypair (a public and private key).
+When tokens are transferred or deposited confidentially, the amounts are encrypted using the recipient's ElGamal public key.
+Only the account owner, who holds the corresponding private key, can decrypt and view the actual token balance.

+This encryption ensures that:
+- The transaction amounts remain hidden from everyone except the intended recipient.
+- Zero-knowledge proofs are used to prove the validity of transactions without revealing the actual amounts.
+- The system maintains privacy while still allowing the blockchain to verify that all operations are correct and secure.

+In summary, ElGamal encryption is a core part of how confidential transfers work, enabling privacy-preserving transactions on Solana.

 ## Features
 - **Create a confidential mint**: Deploy a new SPL Token mint with the Confidential Transfer extension enabled.
 - **Create confidential token accounts**: Set up token accounts for users (e.g., Alice and Bob) with confidential transfer capabilities.